3mmaRand/make-an-r-pkg/README.md

 ## Summary

-In this talk I'll be covering why you you might make an R package and how you can make one (spoilers: there are more reasons than you probably think; it's easier than you probably think).
+In this talk I'll be covering *why* you might make an R package and *how* you can make one (spoilers: there are more reasons than you probably think; it's easier than you probably think).
 The talk should be accessible to people with minimal R experience and immediately useful to those who have been using R for a while.
 I will discuss where packages come, where they live on your computer and the different states a package can be in.
-I will then live code making a minimal package using the **`devtools`** approach.
-I will show how to add functions, documentation, dependencies and a license.
-I will also show how to check the package and how to use it interactively.
+I will then live-code making a minimal package using the **`devtools`** approach.
+We will add functions, documentation, dependencies and a license.
+I will also show you how to check the package and how to use it interactively.

 ## Learning Objectives